 We woke at are normal time.
 We ate the last of our food for breakfast, packed, and headed out.
 In about an hour, we were hiking into Old Faithful in Yellowstone National Park.
-We found the all you can eat buffet breakfast we have been hearing about from south bound hikers: French toast, build your own breakfast burritos, sausage, bacon, eggs, grits, biscuits, gravey, pastries, yogurt, fruit, oatmeal and more.
+We found the all you can eat buffet breakfast we have been hearing about from south bound hikers: French toast, build your own breakfast burritos, sausage, bacon, eggs, grits, biscuits, gravy, pastries, yogurt, fruit, oatmeal and more.
 This is what thru hikers dream about in their sleep.
 The Ravens stuffed themselves.
-Napoleon and Red Cross were also there endulging their stomachs as well as we were ours.
+Napoleon and Red Cross were also there indulging their stomachs as well as we were ours.
 It was a magnificent event!
 We went back for plate full after plate full.
-So filled we were, we had to sit for a bit before we could waddle out.
+We were so full we had to sit for a bit before we could waddle out.
 We talked a bit with Red Cross and found out that we could get a cabin that would sleep 3 for $100.
 It was the last available room in all of Yellowstone.
-This was pretty much a miracle, because this was the eve of the solar eclipse that would be nearly directly overhead in this part of Wyomming.
+This was pretty much a miracle, because this was the eve of the solar eclipse that would be nearly directly overhead in this part of Wyoming.
 Rooms up here are going for outrageous prices for the big event.
 We expected nothing available, and not in our price range.
 However, there is one cabin for three at a reasonable price.
-It is Sunday, and we have to stay somewhere for Monday morning post office for our food drop.
+It is Sunday, and we have to stay somewhere to wait for the post office to open on Monday morning.
 Tent camping is not allowed because of grizzly bears, thus we snatched up that cabin real fast.
 We split the room with Napoleon and Red Cross.
 All six of us fit snuggly in the cabin with a wonderful view of Old Faithful out our front door.
 We did our laundry then got showers at the community bath house.
 We picked up extra food for the next section and we will get our box tomorrow morning, then we hit the trail to Mack’s Inn, just 37 miles North from here.
 When we woke this morning we did not know how this day was going to work out for us.
 We had no intentions of taking any time off at Yellowstone, but circumstances dictated we were suppose to be here.
-We are enjoying are visit!
+We are enjoying our visit!

 Lone Star camp (21_208)